Unit2795/terraform-s3-bootstrap/README.md

    4. NOTE!: If you prefer not to use AWS OIDC, you can also use the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` secrets.
 However, this is not recommended for production use.
 Using long-lived tokens like these is a security risk.
 4. If you wish to run the boostrap script locally, you'll need to configure the [AWS CLI](https://aws.amazon.com/cli/) on your machine.
    1. Run the `bootstrap.sh` script in the `/bootstrap` directory to create the S3 bucket and DynamoDB table once you are ready
 5. When you are finally ready to deploy using terraform, you'll need to specify the location of your backend configuration file.
    1. You can do this by running `terraform init -backend-config=state.config`

 # Important Files

 - `main.tf` - The main Terraform configuration file, which configures the [backend](https://developer.hashicorp.com/terraform/language/backend/s3), [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs), and Terraform version.
 - `state.config` - A configuration file that contains the bucket and table names.
 This file is used by the `bootstrap.sh` script AND the `main.tf` files.
 - `/bootstrap`
   - `bootstrap-state.sh` - A shell script that creates the S3 bucket and DynamoDB table using CloudFormation, if they don't already exist.
   - `terraform-state.yaml` - A CloudFormation template that defines the S3 bucket and DynamoDB table resources.
+  - `delete-stack.sh` - A shell script that deletes the CloudFormation stack and its resources.
+Use with caution, as this will delete the S3 bucket and DynamoDB table.
+  - `forcefully-unlock.sh` - A shell script that forcefully unlocks the DynamoDB table, if it becomes locked due to an interrupted Terraform operation.
 - `.github/workflows/terraform-apply.yml` - A GitHub Actions workflow that runs the `bootstrap.sh` script.
+- `.github/workflows/terraform-destroy.yml` - A GitHub Actions workflow that runs `terraform destroy` to tear down infrastructure created by Terraform, this also runs the delete-stack.sh script to delete the S3 bucket and DynamoDB table.

+# Note!

+In the /terraform/bootstrap/terraform-state.yaml file, the S3 bucket is configured with a `DeletionPolicy` of `Delete`.
+This means that if you delete the CloudFormation stack, the S3 bucket will also be deleted.
+Be careful with this setting, it will permanently delete your Terraform state file and all its versions.
+If you want to keep the S3 bucket and its contents when you delete the stack, you can change this to `Retain`.

 # Resources

 - https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services
 - https://developer.hashicorp.com/terraform/tutorials/automation/github-actions
 - https://medium.com/@thiagosalvatore/using-terraform-to-connect-github-actions-and-aws-with-oidc-0e3d27f00123